declanmclghln/Hextech-Automatic-Page-Turner/README.md

 # Hextech-Automatic-Page-Turner-Repository
-Create an automatic page turner for a music stand in order to flip your pages with the click of a pedal.
+An automatic page turner for a music stand Using the Hextech Muscle Board